-SCL shall determine the service point (the point in the right-of-way where the customer service conduit is terminated).
+SCL shall determine the service point (the point in the ROW where the customer service conduit is terminated).

 The customer shall provide and install one 3-inch conduit from the meter enclosure to the service point per SCL 0224.01.